-Nigel has appeared in the last six pantomime seasons at The London Palladium.
+Nigel has appeared in the last seven pantomime seasons at The London Palladium.

-Extensive TV credits include: Upstairs Downstairs, The Glittering Prizes, Pennies from Heaven, A Horseman Riding By, Nancy Astor and Churchill the Wilderness Years, Don’t Wait Up, The Charmer, A Perfect Hero, Sleepers and two series of The Good Guys, Destiny – The Life of Elizabeth Taylor, Bridge of Time, Murder Most Horrid, Element of Doubt, The Heart Surgeon, Dangerfield as Dr. Jonathan Paige, Murder in Mind, Manchild, The Sarah Jane Adventures, Brothers and Sisters, Lunch Monkeys, Coronation Street, Lord Hepworth in Downton Abbey, The Life Of Rock with Brian Pern, Stop/Start, Benidorm, Timewasters, Murder On The Blackpool Express, Better Things, The Cockfields, All Creatures Great & Small and Finding Alice.
+Extensive Television credits include: Upstairs Downstairs, The Glittering Prizes, Pennies from Heaven, A Horseman Riding By, Nancy Astor, Churchill: The Wilderness Years, Don’t Wait Up, The Charmer, A Perfect Hero, Sleepers and two series of The Good Guys, Destiny – The Life of Elizabeth Taylor, Bridge of Time, Murder Most Horrid, Element of Doubt, The Heart Surgeon, Dangerfield as Dr. Jonathan Paige, Murder in Mind, Manchild, The Sarah Jane Adventures, Brothers and Sisters, Lunch Monkeys, Coronation Street, Lord Hepworth in Downton Abbey, The Life Of Rock with Brian Pern, Stop/Start, Benidorm, Timewasters, Murder On The Blackpool Express, Better Things, The Cockfields, All Creatures Great & Small and Finding Alice.